 1. Rusty pipes: Older metal pipes can rust, resulting in water with reddish-brown color or occasionally small solid particles.
-This condition is unsightly but is not a health problem.
+This condition is unsightly, but is not a health problem.
 Rusty pipes affect water most often when water is stagnant, e.g., when water sits in pipes over a long weekend.
 Facility managers can minimize the effects by flushing affected pipes (running the water for 30-60 seconds) first thing in the morning, especially after long holiday weekends.
 Consumers also can minimize the effects by flushing their faucets until the water appears clear (usually 30 - 60 seconds) before use.

 2. Cloudy/Milky water: Pressure in pipes dissolves gasses (usually air or carbon dioxide) in the water.
 When water comes out of the tap, the pressure is reduced and the dissolved air forms tiny bubbles, giving the water a cloudy appearance.
 To determine if gas bubbles are causing cloudy water, fill a glass with water and watch it for a minute.
 If the cloudiness gradually rises to the top of the glass and the water clears, the cloudiness was caused by gas bubbles and is harmless.
-If the cloudiness persists for more than two minutes or settles to the bottom of the glass, then it is not caused by gas bubbles.
-Please notify your facility managers who should call Bioenvironmental Engineering to arrange for checking the water.
+If the cloudiness persists for more than two minutes or settles to the bottom of the glass, then gas bubbles are not the issue.

 3. Dirty water coolers/drinking fountains: Water coolers can become unsightly and unsanitary if not cleaned regularly.
 Water contains natural minerals that can precipitate near the fountain-head.
 Since the water cooler surface is often wet, bacteria can grow on the outer surface.
 This can lead to unpleasant tasting water.
 Facility managers must maintain cleanliness of the outer surfaces of all water coolers and ensure the water cooler drains are not clogged.
-In-line filters are sometimes placed on water coolers but should rarely be necessary.
+In-line filters are sometimes placed on water coolers, but should rarely be necessary.
 Filters installed on the water coolers must be replaced according to the manufacturer's recommendations.